 Mailchimp is the most popular email marketing software in the world.
 What started in 2001 as a hobby by developers Ben Chestnut and Mark Armstrong, grew into big business.
 The most important boost was the decision in 2009 to offer the service free of charge to a certain extent.
-The number of users increased rapidly.
+The number of users grew rapidly.
 Mailchimp is now responsible for the worldwide distribution of billions of emails per month.
 But there is now a serious threat to European users.
-Mailchimp is not AVG proof.
+Mailchimp is not AVG-proof.

-Mailchimp in breach of GDPR
+Mailchimp in breach of AVG

 Gap in Privacy Shield

 The sore point in the discussion is that intelligence services in the US can and may look into the databases of Cloud parties such as Mailchimp.
 Until 2020, the so-called Privacy Shield regulation existed for this.
 This was a series of agreements with the US to protect European citizens against the interest of American snoopers.
 The regulation was burnt down by the Court of Justice of the European Union due to the NOYB.
 Since then, data transport to the US is only permitted if the sender takes additional security measures.
 The German regulator ruled that the organisation that the NOYB had now tackled on a trial basis did not build in sufficient safeguards to prevent Big Brother from looking in.